ssapra/checkin/README.md

 By running the seeds file, the application loads 92 Chicago businesses from [City of Chicago Data Portal](https://data.cityofchicago.org/Health-Human-Services/Food-Inspections/4ijn-s7e5).
 In order to identify which merchants are available to check in at, the user can make a GET request to /merchants.
 By choosing one of the listed merchant ids and also supplying the user's email, the user can check in at a particular merchant by making a POST request to /checkins.

 In development, the application also sends request and database statistics to a server running on 127.0.0.1 with port 8125.
 For other analytics, the user can also make a GET request to /people/:id/merchants to see a list of most visited merchants.
+If a merchant wants to view a list of people who checkin frequently, the user can make a GET request to /merchants/:id/people

 ### Endpoints